ycpcs/cs320-spring2017/assign/assign02.md

 Some possible examples:

 * Learn a new programming environment, e.g. C#, .NET, and MS Visual Studio; Android and IntelliJ; Python, PyCharm, and Pygame
-* Learn a new programming language (E.g., Clojure, Scala, Erlang) and write a nontrivial program in that language
+* Learn a new programming language, e.g., Clojure, Scala, Erlang and write a nontrivial program in that language
 * Learn about Javascript and AJAX for rich web client interfaces, develop a web application
+* Try developing your own website in Grails or Ruby on Rails
-* Learn about programming embedded systems and hardware interfacing (e.g., AVR, Arduino), use it in a hardware project (a data logger, robot, etc.)
+* Learn about programming embedded systems and hardware interfacing, e.g., AVR, Arduino, and then use it in a hardware project (a data logger, robot, etc.)

 These are just examples: I encourage you to be creative and